-- Employment Equality Acts 1998-2015 - Safety, Health and Welfare at Work Act 2005 - FAQs on Health and Safety Authority website business.
-For the most part they are the normal day-to-day engagements you would expect.
-However, issues may arise which need be handled in a sensitive manner and could give rise to the need for a difficult workplace conversation e.g. interpersonal difficulties between staff members, a personal hygiene issue, problems relating to alcohol/drug dependency or gambling etc. which may result in underperformance.
+- > Employment Equality Acts 1998-2015 - > Safety, Health and Welfare at Work Act 2005 - > FAQs on Health and Safety Authority website difficulties between staff members, a personal hygiene issue, problems relating to alcohol/drug dependency or gambling etc., which may result in underperformance.
 If a staff member discloses personal information to you, be clear on what will happen with the information to ensure compliance with the Data Protection Acts 1988-2018.
 All personal information is subject to GDPR.